sami-tor/qwikstream/README.md

 .\install.ps1
 ```

-Set `QWHYPER_REPO=owner/repo` when installing from your own release repository.

 ## Optional Feature Flags

 The core binary stays portable and stable by default.
 Advanced deployments can build with feature flags: